 Museums of Cambridge

 Cambridge has many museums which are part of or independent from the University.
-Luckily, some museums will open in time for Michaelmas with social distancing and other safety measures in place.
+Following current guidelines, the museums are open again as of 18th May

-- Cambridge Museum of Technology Please book a ticket in advance here
+- Cambridge Museum of Technology.
+Open from May 22nd onwards.
+Please book a ticket in advance here

 - Cambridge Science Centre Some exhibitions are taking place, see here

-- Kettle’s Yard Please book a free ticket in advance here
+- Kettle’s Yard.
+Open Wednesdays to Sundays, 11am-5pm.
+Please book a free ticket in advance here

 - The Fitzwilliam Museum.
 Open Tuesday to Saturday, 10am-5pm, Sunday 12-5pm.
 Please book a free ticket in advance here

 - Museum of Archaeology and Anthropology.
-Open Thursday to Saturday, 10am-5pm.
+Open Tuesday to Saturday, 10am-5pm, Sundays 12-5pm.
 Please book a free ticket in advance here

 - Museum of Classical Archaeology.
-Open Tuesday to Friday, 11am -2pm.
+Open Tuesday to Friday, 11am -2pm, Saturdays 2-5pm.
 Please book a free ticket in advance here

 - Museum of Zoology.
-Open Thursday to Friday, 9:30am-03:30pm.
+Open Thursday to Saturday, 10am-04:30pm.
 Please book a free ticket in advance here

 - Sedgwick Museum of Earth Sciences.
-Open Thursday – Saturday, 10am-5pm.
+Open Thursday – Saturday, 10am, 10:30am, 2pm and 2.30pm time slots.
 Please book a free ticket in advance here.

 Museums currently closed (some exhibitions may be available online, though, so have a look at the websites)